Trey Mancini Player Props: Cubs vs. Yankees

 - The Yankees pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Yankees have a 3.80 team ERA that ranks fifth across all league pitching staffs.
+- The Yankees' 3.79 team ERA ranks fifth among all MLB pitching staffs.

-- The Yankees rank 13th in baseball in home runs allowed (96 total, 1.1 per game).
+- Yankees pitchers combine to allow 97 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- Rodon will make his first start of the season for the Yankees.

 © 2023 Data Skrive.
 All rights reserved.